San Diego: International trade

 San Diego's commercial port and its location on the United States–Mexico border make international trade an important factor in the city's economy.
-The city is authorized by the United States government to operate as a Foreign Trade Zone.
+The city is authorized by the United States government to operate as a foreign-trade zone.

 The city shares a 15 mi border with Mexico that includes two border crossings.
 San Diego hosts the busiest international border crossing in the world, in the San Ysidro neighborhood at the San Ysidro Port of Entry.
-A second, primarily commercial border crossing operates in the Otay Mesa area; it is the largest commercial crossing on the California-Baja California border and handles the third-highest volume of trucks and dollar value of trade among all United States-Mexico land crossings.
+A second, primarily commercial border crossing operates in the Otay Mesa area; it is the largest commercial crossing on the California–Baja California border and handles the third-highest volume of trucks and dollar value of trade among all United States-Mexico land crossings.

-One of the Port of San Diego's two cargo facilities is located in Downtown San Diego at the Tenth Avenue Marine Terminal.
+The Port of San Diego is the third-busiest port in California and one of the busiest on the West Coast.
+One of the Port of San Diego's two cargo facilities is located in downtown San Diego at the Tenth Avenue Marine Terminal.
 This terminal has facilities for containers, bulk cargo, and refrigerated and frozen storage, so that it can handle the import and export of many commodities.
 In 2009 the Port of San Diego handled 1,137,054 short tons of total trade; foreign trade accounted for 956,637 short tons while domestic trade amounted to 180,417 short tons.

 Historically tuna fishing and canning was one of San Diego's major industries, although the American tuna fishing fleet is no longer based in San Diego.
-Seafood company Bumble Bee Foods is headquartered in San Diego and Chicken of the Sea was until 2018.
+Seafood company Bumble Bee Foods is headquartered in San Diego, as was Chicken of the Sea until 2018.

 Companies

 San Diego hosts several major producers of wireless cellular technology.
 Qualcomm was founded and is headquartered in San Diego, and is one of the largest private-sector employers in San Diego.
 Other wireless industry manufacturers headquartered here include Nokia, LG Electronics, Kyocera International, Cricket Communications and Novatel Wireless.
 San Diego also has the U.S. headquarters for the Slovakian security company ESET.
 San Diego has been designated as an iHub Innovation Center for potential collaboration between wireless and the life sciences.

 The University of California, San Diego and other research institutions have helped to fuel the growth of biotechnology.
-In 2013, San Diego had the second-largest biotech cluster in the United States, below the Boston area and above the San Francisco Bay Area.
+In 2013, San Diego had the second-largest biotech cluster in the United States, below Greater Boston and above the San Francisco Bay Area.
 There are more than 400 biotechnology companies in the area.
 In particular, the La Jolla and nearby Sorrento Valley areas are home to offices and research facilities for numerous biotechnology companies.
 Major biotechnology companies like Illumina and Neurocrine Biosciences are headquartered in San Diego, while many other biotech and pharmaceutical companies have offices or research facilities in San Diego.
 San Diego is also home to more than 140 contract research organizations (CROs) that provide contract services for pharmaceutical and biotechnology companies.